 The Board has reviewed the relationship among all Directors and is satisfied that they have no financial, business, family or other material/relevant relationship(s).
-As at the date of this report, each independent non-executive Director has made an annual independence confirmation, and the Board is satisfied that all independent non-executive Directors are independent and comply with the independence guidelines set out in Rule 3.13 of the Listing Rules.
+As at the date of this report, the Board has not received any notification from its independent non-executive Directors of any event which affects their independence and the Board is satisfied that all independent non-executive Directors are independent and comply with the independence guidelines set out in Rule 3.13 of the Listing Rules.